onlyuser/NatLang/README.md

 * Only supports English.
 * Only supports present, present progressive, and past tense statements in the active voice (for now).
-* WordNet doesn't provide POS look-up for inflected verb forms and mechanical words such as prepositions, leading to a reliance on hard-coded POS definitions in the lexer for these words.
+* WordNet doesn't provide POS look-up for inflected verb forms and mechanical words such as prepositions, leading to a reliance on hard-coded POS definitions in the lexer for some words.
 * A brute force algorithm tries all possibilities.
 This is slow for long sentences.
 * BNF rules are suitable for specifying constituent-based phrase structure grammars, but are a poor fit for expressing non-local dependencies.